AlexanderJernstrom/lenet-mnist/README.md

 # LeNet MNIST

-This project is a simple implementation of the LeNet architecture, written in PyTorch, proposed in: LeCun, Y.; Bottou, L.; Bengio, Y. & Haffner, P. (1998).
-Gradient-based learning applied to document recognition.
+This project is a simple implementation of the LeNet architecture, written in PyTorch, proposed in: LeCun, Y.; Bottou, L.; Bengio, Y. & Haffner, P. (1998). _Gradient-based learning applied to document recognition_.
 The network is trained on the MNIST handrawn numbers dataset.

 ## Loss function